Anthrozoology as International Practice working group

 ● Supporting the approach that otherthanhuman animals are ethically significant beings worthy of consideration as equal subjects (not objects) in research

 ● Supporting and promoting research including but not limited to: education, awareness, and conservation practices which view otherthanhuman animals as equal partners in the creation of meaning, as well as morally significant participants in research

 ● Offering opportunities for informal writing (blogs, columns) on a variety of platforms

 Meet the AIP Founders

-Sarah Oxley Heaney, PhD student (Anthrozoology)
+Sarah Oxley Heaney, PhD candidate (Anthrozoology)

 Sarah is a co-founder of The Anthrozoology Podcast and Anthrozoology Speaks https://anthrozopod.wixsite.com/mysite and the founder of a volunteer animal rescue group (now official charity) in Saudi Arabia and their work, which focuses upon abandoned, street-living animals, can be found on social media: @tabukpaws.
 Her shark-human interaction research can be followed at www.kissingsharks.com, which also displays links to her publications and conference presentations.
 An early career researcher now based in Portugal, Sarah is motivated to use her academic investigations to add to the human-animal de-centering ‘turns’ pioneered by post-humanist scholars.
 Sarah can be contacted at firstname.lastname@example.org

 Kris Hill, PhD (Plant Molecular Biology), PhD (Anthrozoology)